-- A strategy partnership was commenced with MatHem and 10% of the shares in this Swedish e-commerce player were acquired. - Clas Ohlson and Telenor initiated a partnership in selected Swedish stores. - Won the international award for training programme in supply chain at the Sedex Awards in London. - Opened three new stores in Norway, in Stjørdal, Stathelle and Bergen, and the fourth store in Hamburg in Germany. - Kicked off the 100th birthday celebrations by launching clasohlson100.com, a website with all our catalogues, stories, images and facts about the history of Clas Ohlson. - Launched Clas Ohlson Smart Plug a simple way of remote controlling a power point from a smartphone or tablet using the brand new Clas Ohlson Home app. - Opened a new store in Bodø, Husnes and Bærum in Norway, Tampere in Finland and Gothenburg and Märsta in Sweden. - The new growth strategy 100 more years and the revised financial targets were presented and implementation started.
+- Clas Ohlson and Telenor initiated a partnership in selected Swedish stores. - Won the international award for training programme in supply chain at the Sedex Awards in London. - Opened three new stores in Norway, in Stjørdal, Stathelle and Bergen, and the fourth store in Hamburg in Germany.

+- QUARTER - Kicked off the 100th birthday celebrations by launching clasohlson100.com, a website with all our catalogues, stories, images and facts about the history of Clas Ohlson. - Launched Clas Ohlson Smart Plug - a simple way of remote controlling a power point from a smartphone or tablet using the brand new Clas Ohlson Home app. - Opened a new store in Bodø, Husnes and Bærum in Norway, Tampere in Finland and Gothenburg and Märsta in Sweden. - The new growth strategy 100 more years and the revised financial targets were presented and implementation started.